laravel-workflow/laravel-workflow.github.io/docs/features/timers.md

 }
 ```

-You may also specify the time to wait as a string e.g. '5 seconds' or '30 minutes'.
+You may also specify the time to wait as a string e.g. '5 seconds', '30 minutes' or even '3 days'.
+Laravel Workflow can handle any duration.

 **Important:** When using timers, do not use `Carbon::now()` to get the current time.
 Instead, use `WorkflowStub::now()`, which returns the current time as seen by the workflow system.
 This is crucial because the actual time may not match your application's system clock.